charliememory/Market1203-Reid-Dataset/README.md

 If you use this dataset please cite:
 @inproceedings{OBoA,
-  author = {Liqian Ma, Hong Liu, Liang Hu, Can Wang, Qianru Sun}, title = {Orientation driven 360 degree Body-Structure based Feature Representation for Person Re-identification}, booktitle = {}, volume = {}, number = {},
+  author = {Liqian Ma, Hong Liu, Liang Hu, Can Wang, Qianru Sun}, title = {Orientation Driven Bag of Appearances for Person Re-identification}, booktitle = {}, volume = {}, number = {},